bjornicus/orbitalboardgame/README.md

 # orbitalboardgame

 Objective

 Collect and transport critical resources to construct an interstellar transport while defending the solar system against invaders.

 Setup

-    Place the four planets in their orbits (at a random location)
+1. Place the four planets in their orbits (at a random location)

-    Place 4 ships in orbit on the second planet (the home planet)
+1. Place 4 ships in orbit on the second planet (the home planet)

-    Choose who will start the first round and put the "go first" token in front of them
+1. Choose who will start the first round and put the "go first" tn in front of them

-    Pull out face cards, shuffle the rest then divide into three piles.
-Shuffle two face cards into pile one, four into pile two, and six into pile three.
-Stack the piles with pile three on bottom and pile one on top to form the draw pile.
+1. Pull out face cards, shuffle the rest then divide into three ps.
+Shuffle two face cards into pile oe, four into pile two, and six into pile three.
+Stack the piles with pile three on bom and pile one on top to form the draw pile.

 Each Turn

-    Draw a card (and add invaders if it says so)
+1. Draw a card (and add invaders if it says so)
+1. Do any of the following:

-    If you are at the home planet, or at the appropriate refit depot, you may re-outfit your ship for a different role ( mining, engineer, or interceptor)
+    * If you are at the home planet, or at the appropriate refit depot, you may re-outfit your ship for a different role ( mining, engineer, or interceptor)

-    Re-fuel your ship (if at the home planet or fuel depot)
+    * Re-fuel your ship (if at the home planet or fuel depot)

-    Exchange fuel, cards, or resources with other ships on your same space.
+    * Exchange fuel, cards, or resources with other ships on your same space.

-    Move your ship
+    * Move your ship (once per turn)

-    Perform special actions
+    * Perform special actions (one per action card)